The Family (band): History

-The album
+Album

 The album itself is a mix of uptempo funk songs ("High Fashion", "Mutiny"), unconventional soul ballads ("Nothing Compares 2 U", "Desire"), jazz-funk instrumental tracks ("Yes", "Susannah's Pajamas") and New Wave songs ("The Screams of Passion", "River Run Dry").
 "The Screams of Passion" was released as the first single from the album.
 MTV placed the video for the song in light rotation.
 "High Fashion" was the second single, but no video was made.

 The album sold poorly upon its release and has been out of print in any form since the late 1980s in the United States.
-A compact disc version was printed in Germany in the early 1990s following the success of Sinead O'Connor's cover version of "Nothing Compares 2 U" which was released that same year and is highly valued among Prince fans and collectors.
+A compact disc version was printed in Germany in the early 1990s following the success of Sinéad O'Connor's cover version of "Nothing Compares 2 U" which was released that same year and is highly valued among Prince fans and collectors.

-Prince often incorporated the track "Mutiny" into the setlist of his Parade Tour in 1986, which occasionally was extended to contain the chorus of his song "Dream Factory" and the snarky chant "St. Paul – punk of the month!" as well as on subsequent tours.
+Prince often incorporated the track "Mutiny" into the setlist of his Parade Tour in 1986, which occasionally was extended to contain the chorus of his song "Dream Factory" and the snarky chant "St. Paul – punk of the month!" (due to his annoynance of Peterson's decision to depart) as well as on subsequent tours.
 From 1990 onward, Prince occasionally added "Nothing Compares 2 U" to his tour setlist.

-The breakup
+Breakup

 After the band performed a single concert, released their self-titled album and only two singles, Peterson felt constricted by Prince's control and opted to pursue his own career.
 Without a lead singer, Prince lost interest and absorbed most of the remaining members into the expanded Revolution with the exception of Johnson, who went on to join the Flyte Tyme music production team of Jimmy Jam and Terry Lewis.

 Reformation and fDeluxe

 According to St. Paul's website, he fondly remembers his time with the Family and often plays songs from the album in concert.
 The Family reunited on December 13, 2003, for a single performance for charity along with other acts formerly associated with Prince.
-On January 26, 2007, the Family announced that they were returning to the music scene, with a tour and a recording of new music.
-Now called fDeluxe, they reformed in June 2011 and released a new record called Gaslight with four of the five original members performing.
+On January 26, 2007, the Family announced that it was returning to the music scene with a tour and a recording of new music.
+Now called fDeluxe, the band reformed in 2009 and released an album titled Gaslight (2011) with four of the five original members performing.